John Rawlings Rees

-John Rawlings Rees, (25 June 1890 – 11 April 1969), also known as 'Jack' or 'J.R.', was a British civilian and military psychiatrist.
+John Rawlings Rees, (25 June 1890 – 11 April 1969) was a British civilian and military psychiatrist.

 Early life

 Born in Leicester to the Methodist minister Reverend Montgomery Rees and his wife Catharine Millar, John Rawlings Rees experienced frequent relocations during his early life as his father moved from manse to manse.
 After a period spent at Leeds, most of Rees education took place at Bradford Grammar School.
 He then attended King's College, Cambridge, where he studied Medicine and Natural Science and played water polo.

 Following his degree, Rees worked at the Victoria Park Chest Hospital, studying tuberculosis.
 Rees was finishing his medical education at the London Hospital when the First World War broke out.
-He joined the Friends Ambulance Unit in 1914, and later became a Medical Officer in the Royal Army Medical Corps, where he was awarded the Belgian Knight of the Order of the Crown for his work with Belgian civilians.
+He joined the Friends Ambulance Unit in 1914, and later became a medical officer in the Royal Army Medical Corps, where he was awarded the Belgian Knight of the Order of the Crown for his work with Belgian civilians.
 After being invalided back to London for a time, Rees was placed in charge of a motor ambulance unit in Mesopotamia until 1919, when he demobilised with the rank of captain.